jpotapova/sample-site/README.md

 Supported browsers are: Google Chrome, Firefox, IE11, Opera

+### Intended behaviour

+Third item in the main navigation does not have children items to demonstrate an edge case

+Form validation and re-validation is performed only on submit button click

+### Branches

 Repository has 3 branches:

 * dev - development environment branch, any changes should be performed on this branch first